theghostcasper/Movie_trailer_website/README.md

 ## Project description

-This project is a Movie website.
+This project is a Movie trailer website.
 It allows users to see the movies i like and view its trailers too.

 ## Project requirements